What are Emergency Refuge Areas?

 Emergency refuge areas are located on smart motorways and designed to offer a ‘safe haven’ for stranded vehicles on busy vehicles.

-The problem is they are positioned up to every 1.5 miles apart, with an emergency telephone available to request assistance.
+They are often positioned up to every 1.5 miles apart, with an emergency telephone available to request assistance.

 This makes it difficult for drivers to reach one if they have just passed one while experiencing car troubles.